- Department, Office, or School

 Kathryn Kalinak teaches courses in film in the English Department, Honors Program, and Film Studies Program.
 Her special area of scholarship is the film score.
-She is the author of numerous articles on this subject as well as the books Settling the Score: Music and the Classical Hollywood Film (University of Wisconsin Press, 1992); How the West Was Sung: Music in the Westerns of John Ford (University of California Press, 2007); and Film Music: A Very Short Introduction (Oxford University Press, 2010, translated into Hungarian, Italian, Albanian and Chinese (forthcoming).
+She is the author of numerous articles on this subject as well as the books Settling the Score: Music and the Classical Hollywood Film (University of Wisconsin Press, 1992); How the West Was Sung: Music in the Westerns of John Ford (University of California Press, 2007); and Film Music: A Very Short Introduction (Oxford University Press, 2010) which has been translated into Albanian, Arabic, Greek, Hungarian, Italian, and Chinese (forthcoming).
+The second edition was published in 2023.
 She is the editor of the books Sound: Dialogue, Effects, Music (Rutgers University Press, 2011) and Notes from the Frontier: Music in the Western (Routledge, 2015).
 Her latest publication is a critical biography, co-authored with Nico de Villiers and Asing Walthaus, Richard Hageman: From Holland to Hollywood (Peter Lang Publishing, 2020).
-She is currently at work on a revised edition of Film Music: A Very Short Introduction.
 In 2011, she was awarded the Mary Tucker Thorp College Professorship for distinguished scholarship.

 Education